thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 Unfortunately, this was also disrupted when I moved into my new apartment.

 Overall, I'm pretty happy with the streaks I've done and that I challenged myself to see what I could do with habits.
-I've concluded that habits to help, but one should not be too strict on to follow them.
+I've concluded that habits do help, but one should not be too strict on to follow them.
 Life is pretty chaotic after all.